Extendability of projective varieties via degeneration to ribbons with applications to Calabi-Yau threefolds: Main result on extendability of projective varieties

 Taking cohomology we have that

-Now the required vanishing proves our result since the leftmost map is the map of tangent spaces and the rightmost map is the map at the level of obstruction spaces. \QEDA
+Now the vanishing of $H^1(N_{X/\mathbb{P}^{N}}(-1))$ proves our result since the leftmost map is the map of tangent spaces and the rightmost map is the map at the level of obstruction spaces. \QEDA

 With $X \subset \mathbb{P}^N$ and $Z \subset \mathbb{P}^{N-1}$ a hyperplane section of $X$, the following lemma gives a sufficient condition for smoothness of the Hilbert point of the projective cone $C(Z) \subset \mathbb{P}^N$.